colebh03/jasper-green-operations/README.md

 I originally developed Jasper Green Operations for an Application Development course in the Management Information Systems program at Texas A&M University's Mays Business School.

-The course requirements focused on building a functional ASP.NET Core MVC application using C#, SQL Server, Entity Framework Core, Razor, relational data, CRUD workflows, filtering, and validation.
+The original project requirements were centered around building a functional ASP.NET Core MVC application using C#, SQL Server, Entity Framework Core, Razor, relational data, CRUD workflows, filtering, and validation.

-I independently developed the application and expanded it beyond those requirements with:
+I independently developed the application and continued expanding it beyond those requirements with:

 - ASP.NET Core Identity authentication
 - System-user and password management